stella0000000/bikes-beats-beers-web/README.md

 ## Bikes beats and brews
 - Share your location, desired transit time, and cycling mood.
 - Be surprised with a playlist that suits your mood, and a destination to meet a friend.
-- Local time is used to determine the brew type (coffee or beer), which then modulates the global theme and destination API call.
+- Local time is used to determine the brew type (coffee or beer), which then modulates the global theme and API calls.

 ## Technologies
 - Next.js